ResursBank/ResursBank.github.io/docs/platform-plugins/magento-modules/magento-mapi-quick-start.md

 nav_order: 11
 ---

-# Magento 2 with MAPI Quick Start Guide
+# Quick Start Guide Magento

 [Full documentation](/platform-plugins/magento-modules/resurs-bank-magento2-module-for-mapi),
 refer to this for more detailed explanations of the various installation